 Common mistakes

 - Confusing qualifying rate with contract rate.
-The stress-tested rate is what you have to qualify against; the contract rate is what you actually pay.
+The stress-tested rate is what you have to qualify against; the contract rate is what you pay.

 - Treating qualifying income as gross income.
 Lenders apply haircuts to bonus, commission, and rental income.

 - Ignoring closing costs.
 1.5%-4% on top of the down payment surprises a lot of first-time buyers.
+Have an extra $10K-$25K liquid at closing.

 Frequently asked questions